marcosvm13/blog/_posts/q-for-functional-programmers.md

 event-driven, functional, array programming language."*.
 That long definition let us infer why learning q becomes such a challenge.
-Letting the eternal war between interpreted/compiled and dynamic/static aside (compiled and static always win, right? :), this section put focus on the *functional* feature, where we functional programmers can benefit from, since we have walked this road before.
+Letting the eternal war between interpreted/compiled and dynamic/static aside (compiled and static always win, right? :), this article put focus on the *functional* feature, where we functional programmers can benefit from, since we have walked this road before.